Fritz the Cat (film): Music

 The film's score was composed by Ed Bogas and Ray Shanklin.
-The soundtrack was released by Fantasy Records, featuring songs by Charles Earland, Cal Tjader, Bo Diddley, and Billie Holiday.
+The soundtrack was released by Fantasy Records and primarily features soul-jazz instrumentals with contributions from drummer Bernard Purdie, organist Merl Saunders, guitarist Melvin Sparks, and bassist Chuck Rainey.
+The album additionally features Cal Tjader's composition "Mamblues", and licenses Bo Diddley's self-titled track, Billie Holiday's "Yesterdays", and a gospel-soul track from the Watson Sisters.
 Bakshi purchased the rights to use Holiday's performance of the song, "Yesterdays", for $35.